Article

 What makes a good customer experience depends on the individual consumer.
 That said, you can implement some basic principles to provide a good customer experience vs. a bad one.

-A great customer experience makes it effortless for customers to accomplish their goals.
-Businesses that excel in this area know how important it is for teams to work together to create a seamless, consistent buyer experience.
+A great CX makes it effortless for customers to accomplish their goals.
+Businesses that excel in this area know how important it is for teams to work together to create a seamless, consistent experience.
 Customer loyalty and satisfaction are less about big “wow” moments and more about businesses being dependable and making things easy for customers time after time.

 Some examples of a good customer experience include:

-- Easy-to-access self-help resources: Self-help resources like FAQ pages and community forums can help customers solve their issues quickly and independently.
+- Easy-to-access self-service resources: Self-service resources like FAQ pages and community forums can help customers solve their issues quickly and independently.
 This contributes to customer satisfaction by giving them other options to solve issues rather than calling a helpline.

-- Proactive messaging around known (and unknown) issues: Being proactive is one of the many tenets of a customer-first business, or putting the customer at the center of organizational decision-making.
-When businesses are proactive, issues can be resolved before they manifest into bigger problems
+- Proactive messaging around known (and unknown) issues: Being proactive is one of the many tenets of having customer focus, or putting the customer at the center of organizational decision-making.
+When businesses are proactive, they can resolve issues before they manifest into bigger problems.

-- Personalized experiences: Our CX Trends Report also indicates that 76 percent of customers expect personalization.
-Consumers are more receptive when website copy speaks to them (the target audience), and feel “seen” when businesses send relevant product recommendations, personalized emails, and more.
+- Personalized experiences: Today’s consumer expects personalization.
+They are more receptive when website copy speaks to them, and feel “seen” when businesses send relevant product recommendations, personalized emails, and more.

 Bad customer experience examples